James Kvaal: TICAS

 In 2017, he became president of the Institute for College Access and Success, where he continued working to hold colleges accountable and make student debt manageable.

 Undersecretary of Education

 On February 17, 2021, Kvaal was announced as the nominee to serve as under secretary of education in the Biden administration.
 At his confirmation hearing in April 2021, senators raised a number of topics, including student debt, tuition, college football, and oversight of for-profit colleges.
 Kvaal received bipartisan support from the United States Senate Committee on Health, Education, Labor and Pensions, but his confirmation vote on the Senate floor was delayed due to an objection from Senator Elizabeth Warren related to her concerns about student debt and the administration of federal student loans.
 She eventually withdrew the objection.

 The Senate invoked cloture on Kvaal's nomination on September 13, 2021 in a 55-37 vote.

 The Senate confirmed Kvaal's nomination on September 14, 2021 in a 58-37 vote.

+Philanthropy

+After leaving the office of the Under Secretary in January 2025, Kvaal was named to an executive role with the Andrew Carnegie Foundation.